How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 At IHC, we are here and ready to assist you in any way necessary.
 We offer free consultations so you can understand how your specific case should be handled.

-Moving to Italy involves stepping out of your comfort zone, total emersion in the culture, embracing a simpler, safer, healthier lifestyle and exploring a unique way of life; La Dolce Vita.
+Et IHC found that temporarily moving to Italy and applying for Italian citizenship there was a transformative life-changing event.
+Moving to Italy involves stepping out of your comfort zone, total emersion in the culture, embracing a simpler, safer, healthier lifestyle and exploring a unique way of life; live La Dolce Vita.

 Please contact IHC for a FREE consultation or if you have any questions regarding your personal Italian heritage citizenship circumstances.